Compiled: Sat Aug 31 05:53:14 2024

 We first calculate pairwise similarities between all spectra defined

-above and those of caffeine using Spectra
+above and those of caffeine using Spectra’s built-in

 function.